Vauxhall Frontera Review & Prices

 As for the suspension, it deals with potholes pretty well.
 It can jiggle about a bit over particularly broken surfaces, but on the whole it irons out the bumps nicely.
 It’s more comfortable than an MG ZS.

 If you do most of your driving in town, the 100hp hybrid engine will be more than sufficient.
-You can glide along in slow-moving traffic without using the engine at all, and the transition from electric to petrol power is smooth and unobtrusive.
+You can glide along in slow-moving traffic on electric power, and the transition to petrol power is smooth and unobtrusive.
 It can be a bit laggy off the line if you’re looking to zip out at a busy roundabout, but it’s still nippy enough.

 That said, those of you sticking to the confines of a town may want to consider the Frontera Electric.
-It’s the same price as the hybrid, and that car’s silent, zero-emission power is even better suited to urban life if you have access to a charger.
+It’s actually cheaper than the hybrid, and that car’s silent, zero-emission power is even better suited to urban life if you have access to a charger.

 On the motorway